Peter Thomas Roth Max Sheer All Day Moisture Defense® Lotion SPF 30 Sunscreen Lotion

 Phyllosilicate clay has a structure formed by sheets.

-Learn more about BentoniteCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about BentoniteCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.